Kazys Jonaitis: Arrest and investigation

 In June 2001, after it was determined that a cellphone had been stolen from one of the victims, investigators contacted the mobile operator to check if any calls had been made from it.
 To their relief, the operator said that a call had been made on a road between Vilnius and Grigiškės, and that the SIM card belonged to a young man who lived in Grigiškės.
 The man, who turned out to be Jonaitis' stepson, was quickly ruled out as he did not fit the profile, but this led to increased interest in his stepfather.

 At first, authorities lacked the necessary evidence to arrest him outright, so they continued monitoring Jonaitis for two more weeks.
 After receiving a signal from the victim's cellphone, they stopped Jonaitis' car and brought him to the police station for interrogation.
-While he claimed knowing to whom the cellphone belonged to, his nervous behavior made authorities suspicious and led to a search warrant being issued.
+While he claimed to know to whom the cellphone belonged, his nervous behaviour made authorities suspicious and led to a search warrant being issued.
 While searching one of the garages and his apartment, a large number of items belonging to the victims were located, but the most crucial of them was a blue rope with which all the victims had been tied up.
 In addition, there were also other items that could not be linked to any of the known victims, leading some investigators to believe that there were additional victims.

 During the subsequent interviews, Jonaitis admitted to killing the victims, but claimed that they had attempted to blackmail him after having sex with him.
 To counter his claims, investigators located a surviving victim who rebuked all of his claims.
 Upon examining DNA samples provided by her, it was conclusively confirmed that she had been raped by Jonaitis.
 When it came to the murder victims, the authorities established that he hit them on the head and rape them, sometimes while they were unconscious, before bludgeoning them to death.
 One of the victims was hit on the head with an axe.